Phineas Parkhurst Quimby: Mesmerism

 About 1836 Charles Poyen came to Maine from France on an extended lecture tour in New England about mesmerism, also widely known as hypnotism.
 He was a French mesmerist who followed in the tradition of Armand-Marie-Jacques de Chastenet, Marquis of Puységur.
 The McClure’s magazine 1907 biographical serial of Mary Baker Eddy written by Willa Cather & Georgine Milmine started the misunderstanding that Quimby was a follower of Poyen and followed him around—which is not supported by the Quimby family or Quimby's writings.
 In fact, Quimby wrote about seven years later about hearing Poyen lecture: "Mesmerism was introduced into the U[nited] State[s] by M. Charles Poyen, a French gentleman, who did not appear to be highly blest with the powers of magnetising to the satisfaction of his audience in his public lectures.
 I had the pleasure of listening to one of his lectures, & pronounced it a humbug as a matter of course.
 And that his remarkable experiments, which were related, were, in my belief, equally true with witch craft—I had never been a convert to witch craft, nor had even had any personal interviews[?] with ghosts or hobgoblins & therefore considered all stories bordering on the marvelous as delusive—".
-Instead it appears that it was Robert H. Collyer, another practitioner of animal magnetism, who visited Belfast in 1841, who attracted Quimby's interest:
+Instead it appears that it was Robert Hanham Collyer, another practitioner of animal magnetism, who visited Belfast in 1841, who attracted Quimby's interest:

 "Next came Dr Collyer, who perhaps did more to excite a spirit of enquirey throughout the community than any who have succeeded."

 (Quimby's son George stated in New England Magazine, March, 1888, that "a gentleman visited Belfast, about the year 1838," but an extensive search of Belfast newspapers during that time period finds no visit by Poyen mentioned in 1838, even though Poyen was quite newsworthy.
 1838 is too early for Robert Collyer.
 1836 appears to be the correct year for Poyen.)

 About 1842 Quimby encountered Lucius Burkmar, a local youth who was particularly susceptible to hypnosis.
 Finding him useful to work with, Quimby and Burkmar developed a tour of their own.
 Quimby demonstrated mesmeric practice with Burkmar in front of large crowds.

 Later Quimby and Burkmar stopped touring.
 Quimby claimed to heal people of ailments which doctors could not cure.
 Quimby told his patients that disease was caused by false beliefs, and that the cure was in the explanation of this.
 Quimby published a flyer, "TO THE SICK," that was used about late 1850s to early 1860s and read as follows.
 It is an important statement of his beliefs: